pelodelfuego/vim-swoop/README.md

 * Search in swoop buffer

-    Since the context display depends of the cursor movement, you can lauch a search inside the search buffer
+    Since the context display depends of the cursor movement, you can lauch a search inside the search buffer.

 * Use VisualMode in the swoop Buffer